osteele/hackingthelibrary.org/_days/day-17.md

 ## Document JavaScript Code

-Hey JavaScript project – I'm looking at you!
+Hey Project Projects – I'm looking at you!

 There are a variety of tools for documenting JavaScript projects, including Sphinx (as illustrated in the JavaScript example projects above).